- Know the benefits of resistance exercise.

 These are exercises that directly improve functional capacity and performance.

-The best specific exercises target a particular skill set and enhance that ability when properly done.
+When properly done, the best specific exercises target a particular skill set and enhance that ability.

-Specific exercises need to be like the target activity and mimic specific joint movements, movement direction, range of motion, and speed of movement.
+Specific exercises must be like the target activity and mimic specific joint movements, movement direction, range of motion, and speed of movement.